 The following may be applied / assessed at a later date (may be needed for the job)

-Willing and able to work overtime as required
+- Must be willing and able to work overtime as required.

 Conditions of employment

-Willing and able to travel for training purposes
+Must be willing and able to travel for training purposes.

 The Public Service of Canada is committed to building a skilled and diverse workforce that reflects the Canadians we serve.
 We promote employment equity and encourage you to indicate if you belong to one of the designated groups when you apply.